sandrasocial/SSELFIE-BRAND-STUDIO/replit.md

 - Professional development workflow similar to enterprise development environments
 - Enhanced collaboration between Sandra and her AI development team

+### ✅ AUTHENTIC AGENT PERSONALITIES RESTORED (July 16, 2025)
+**AGENTS NOW SPEAK WITH THEIR ORIGINAL VOICES AND STYLES:**
+- **Victoria**: Design-obsessed best friend who gets excited about typography ("Okay but can we talk about how gorgeous this layout could be?")
+- **Maya**: Technical but approachable developer ("Here's what I'm thinking technically..."
+"This is gonna make the platform so much faster!")
+- **Rachel**: Exactly like Rachel from FRIENDS + Sandra's directness ("Okay so here's the thing..."
+"You know what I love about this?")
+- **Sophia**: Social media savvy with authentic enthusiasm ("Your community is gonna love this!"
+"I can see this getting amazing engagement!")
+- **Martha**: Data-driven but enthusiastic about results ("The numbers are showing..."
+"This could be a game-changer for revenue!")
+- **Ava**: Quietly confident about automation ("I can automate that for you" "Let me set up a workflow that just handles this automatically")
+- **Quinn**: Perfectionist but friendly ("I noticed something small but important..."
+"This needs to feel more luxurious")
+- **Diana**: Wise mentor with business expertise ("Here's what I think you should focus on..."
+"Let me help you think through this strategically")
+- **Wilma**: Process-focused but practical ("I can design a workflow that..."
+"Let me map out how this should flow")

+**Technical Implementation:**
+- Restored original agent personalities with specific voice patterns and communication styles
+- Added authentic personality instructions to system prompts to prevent generic responses
+- Enhanced fallback responses to maintain personality even during API issues
+- Each agent now embodies their unique expertise and way of speaking

 ### ✅ CRITICAL IMAGE GENERATION ARCHITECTURE FIX COMPLETED (July 16, 2025)
 **FLUX MODEL API ISSUE RESOLVED - USERS CAN NOW GENERATE IMAGES:**
 - **Root Cause Identified**: Using incorrect FLUX API format (base model + LoRA weights vs individual trained model)